 Historical Note

-The encoding described in Section ? is essentially the same as the serialization form of the DAP2 protocol [cite], but has been extended to support arrays with varying dimensions, had Sequences removed, and stripped of redundant information added by various XDR implementations.
+The encoding described in Section ? is essentially the same as the serialization form of the DAP2 protocol [cite], but has been extended to support arrays with varying dimensions and stripped of redundant information added by various XDR implementations.

 The DAP4 Serialization rules are derived from, but not the same as, XDR [].
 The differences are as follows.